Hauptallee-Huegel-Homies/Flunkyball-Rules/rules/en.md

 actions result in a major penalty:

 1. The container empties for any other reason than being drunk by the player.
-2. The container is drank from, while the team is not the _Offence_, it is not the _Reaction Phase_, if the _target_ is still standing or was not tipped over with a legal throw.
+2. The container is drank from, while the own team is not the _Offence_ or it is not the _Reaction Phase_.
+3. The container is drank from, while the _target_ is still standing or if it was not tipped over with a legal throw.
-3. Spitting out drinks.
+4. Spitting out drinks.
-4. Puking.
+5. Puking.

 ## Severe